 What do your chosen venue do to help save the planet?
-For example, onsite at Sheepy Meadows we have solar panels to produce all of the electricity for your event, and a wildflower meadow to keep our bug neighbours happy, as well as providing a perfect backdrop for your wedding photos!
+For example Sheepy Meadows tipi wedding venue is now ECOsmart accredited showing our comprehensive approach to sustainability.
+We have solar panels to produce all of the electricity for your event, and a wildflower meadow and beehives to keep the wildlife happy, as well as providing a perfect backdrop for your wedding photos!

 Repurpose your shoes

 Let’s be honest, you’re probably not going to wear your white wedding shoes again, so why not give them a new lease on life by giving them a makeover.
 There are lots of options for dying your shoes or having them modified for every-day use.